FlameKat53/Twister-OS-Patcher/README.md

 # TwisterOS-Updater
-An updater for TwisterOS that automaticly downloads, unzips, and runs the latest patch for TwisterOS.
+An updater for TwisterOS that automatically downloads, unzips, and runs the latest patch for TwisterOS.

 # Install